zulip/docker-zulip/README.md

-  you can get away with significantly less especially for the `postgres`, `memcached`, etc. containers, because Docker makes it easy to sharply limit the RAM allocated to the services Zulip depends on, like redis, memcached, and postgresql (at the cost of potential performance issues).
+  you can get away with significantly less especially for the `postgres`, `memcached`, etc. containers, because Docker makes it easy to sharply limit the RAM allocated to the services Zulip depends on, like Redis, memcached, and PostgreSQL (at the cost of potential performance issues).
 - This project doesn't support `docker-rootless`; Zulip needs root access to set properties like the maximum number of open file